pcasaes/hexoids/docker/pq/README.md

     ./run.sh kafk hexoids-kafka:9092 topic-name

-Checkout `me.pcasaes.hexoids.model.Topics` for the topic names.
+Checkout `me.pcasaes.hexoids.model.GameTopics` for the topic names.
 You will need to add `hexoids-kafka` to your `/etc/hosts` file pointing to your IP.